Hickory Motor Speedway: NASCAR

 As of 2025, HMS runs a NASCAR Weekly Series season featuring various divisions.
+The ARCA Menards Series East added a 150-lap race at Hickory to the schedule in 2026.

 Formerly, the facility held the top two divisions of NASCAR's touring series.
 From 1953 to 1971, HMS ran top-tier NASCAR Cup Series races.
 The track additionally held the second-tier NASCAR Busch Series races from 1982 to 1998.

 Other events

 HMS has hosted numerous regional racing series throughout its existence in addition to the NASCAR Weekly Series, including the CARS Tour, the SMART Modified Tour, and the Pro All Stars Series (PASS).

 Filming production

 HMS was used as a filming site for 1973 film The Last American Hero, a sports drama film about former NASCAR driver and team owner Junior Johnson.
 Parts of the film were filmed during a NASCAR Late Model Sportsman Series race on September 16, 1972, and a special filming session the following month featuring some of the drivers from the September race.